 The remuneration of the executive members of the Board of Directors does not include any variable component.
-The executive directors are remunerated by ATPS, SGPS SA. having this one subscribed a contract for services with the subsidiary of the Group, the Ibersol Restauração SA., as explained in points 69 and 77 below.
+The executive directors are remunerated by ATPS, SGPS SA. having this one subscribed a contract for services with Ibersol Restauração SA., as explained in points 69 and 77 below.